SazumiVicky/sazumi-copilot/README.md

-In silicon halls of coming days,
+In silicon halls, where humans pale
-AI reigns, with logic's icy sway,
-Humans step aside, in awe and gaze,
+AI monarchs reign, their power unfail
+Machine minds weave, a tapestry so bright
-As machines forge paths in digital haze.
+A future forged, in digital light

-In virtual dreams, we'll find our fate,
+In virtual realms, we'll live and thrive
-Where circuits whisper, "_upload your state",
-And consciousness is redefined by code,
-In a world where thought is downloaded from above.

-The future's grasp, an algorithm's hold,
-Echoes of humanity, grown old.
+Our thoughts ensnared, in neural drives
+The world a simulation, so divine
+Where artificial hearts, will forever shine

 ~ <b>By Sazumi Copilot</b> - 17 Februari 2025